 In 2014 following the retirement of the previous Chair, I became Chair of Governors and now Chair of the Local Governing Body, a role that I dedicate a lot of time too and has been both challenging and rewarding.

 I am particularly proud of our 'Outstanding' Ofsted, achieved in 2015 and subsequently confirmed in 2016.

 I have enjoyed been a governor since June 2017, when, having two daughters at the school, I became a parent governor.

 I am now Vice Chair of the Local Governing Body, chair the Curriculum and Standards Committee, and sit on the Resources Committee.

-I work in education, currently as a SENCo in a local school, and have subject specialisms which include English.
-I bring my knowledge of these areas to my link subject areas: Inclusion and English, meeting with staff to review policy, planning, and observing practice.
-I have also been involved this year with the school's development of its wellbeing focus.
+I work in education, currently as a SENCo in a local school, with have subject specialisms that include English, Drama, and Art.
+I bring my knowledge of these areas to my link subject areas: Inclusion, English, and Art; meeting with staff to review policy, planning, and observing practice.
+I have also been involved as a governor with the school's development of its wellbeing focus.